macrocosm-os/prompting/README_main.md

 This repository is the **official codebase for Bittensor Subnet 1 (SN1) v1.0.0+, which was released on 22nd January 2024**.
 To learn more about the Bittensor project and the underlying mechanics, [read here.](https://docs.bittensor.com/).

+# SN1 Pre-Staging Streaming Experiments
+- General streaming information (what is it)
+- How can you get test tao
+- There are an N number of validators.
+-
+- hardware doesn't change
+- different machines needed?
+- How do I know it's working?
+- how this impacts installation instructions
+- This is a testing expreiment will be alive until March 25

 # Introduction

 This repo defines an incentive mechanism to create a distributed conversational AI.